flora515/sarcasm-project-report/README.md

 We cleaned the pre-selected data by removing duplicate comments within the same subreddit, empty comments and columns that we wouldn't need in our analyses (body, normalized body).
 Then we transformed the cleaned dataframe into the HuggingFace format and tokenized it by applying the RoBERTa tokenizer.

-After labeling the data using the fine-tuned model for sarcasm detection, we did xxx to prepare the data for topic modeling.
+After we labeled the data using the fine-tuned model for sarcasm detection, we did xxx to prepare the data for topic modeling.

 ## Results and Discussion